NYC Women’s Fund FAQ

 What are the specific shooting and budget criteria?

-Either (i) 75% of its total shooting days take place in New York City, or (ii) 75% of its production costs are “qualified production costs.”
+Either (i) 75% of its total shooting days take place in New York City, OR (ii) 75% of its production costs are “qualified production costs.”
 “Qualified production costs” means the below-the-line production costs only to the extent such costs are incurred directly in New York City and are attributable to the use of tangible property or the performance of services within New York City directly and predominantly in the production (including pre-production and post-production) of a qualified film.

 I am making a documentary – does it need to be about New York to qualify?